Graziella-Husson/MediBot/README.md

 ```

-In the conf.yml file, add this where the word 'pipeline' is :
+In the conf.yml file, add this where the word 'pipeline' is:

 ```
 pipeline: